apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 # Install and uninstall kbcli and KubeBlocks

-This guide introduces how to install KubeBlocks by `kbcli`, the command line tool of KubeBlocks.
+This guide introduces how to install KubeBlocks by `kbcli` and KubeBlocks.
+Install `kbcli` first and then install KubeBlocks.

 ## Before you start

 1. A Kubernetes environment is required.

-2. `kubectl` is required and can connect to your Kubernetes clusters.
-Refer to [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) for installation details.
+2. [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): it is required and can connect to your Kubernetes clusters.

 3. For macOS: